 Fall diplomas will be mailed to your home address in late January.
 Please make sure to check my.SMU to verify you have a correct HOME or DIPLOMA address listed

 NOTE: If you owe money to the University, you will not receive your diploma until your account has been cleared.

 Diploma Information and Size

 Diplomas contain your name, degree name, conferral date, signature of the academic Dean(s), and the officials who are currently in office.

 Diplomas are printed in the two sizes below:

 Graduate and Professional diplomas are 11 x 14.

 Graduation candidates who successfully complete degree requirements are awarded degrees through their academic school of record.
 The University Registrar orders diplomas at the conclusion of each academic term.
-With the exception of May candidates, diplomas are mailed directly from the vendor to the candidate’s address that is provided in my.SMU.
+Diplomas are mailed directly from the vendor to the candidate’s address that is provided in my.SMU.
 Students are notified via e-mail when their diplomas have been shipped.